openebs/openebs/designs/helm-charts/local-bind-volumes.md

      - When the pod is created, Kubernetes will defer scheduling until the volume is provisioned on the node.
      - Mayastor provisions the volume on the same node as the pod, enforcing local attachment.
    - If `volumeBindingMode: Immediate` in the storage class for Mayastor:
      - Mayastor provisions the volume with the `local` flag enabled.
+The provisioned volume will include a node affinity term specifying the node where the volume resides.
      - Kubernetes scheduler will schedule the pod on the node where the volume is provisioned, ensuring local attachment.

 2. **Single-Replica Restriction**: